steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 ```
 [Jump to Top ](#creating-a-modulation-matrix)

-### Add the User Env to the Source Menu
+### Adding the User Envelope to the Source Menu

 To make the User Env selectable in the modulation matrix, you must add it to the MenuSourceRoot template.
 The MenuSourceRoot template is a [Custom Multi Level Menu](./Custom-Multi-Level-Menus-II.md) with a MenuEntry template for each source.
 The MenuSourceRoot template pops up when you click the SourceMenu template.
 The SourceMenu template is part of the MatrixRow template which is part of the [Template List](../../HALion-Macro-Page/pages/Template-List.md) that creates the rows and controls for the modulation matrix.

 A source gets selected through the UI variable @MenuValue.
 MenuValue is a script parameter defined in the UI script of the MenuSourceRoot template.
 Basically, MenuValue is a variable for the selected source.
 It is exported and set by the Source1 or the Source2 template parameter of the [Template List](../../HALion-Macro-Page/pages/Template-List.md) that creates the modulation matrix.
 MenuValue is also connected to the exclusive switch and the [Label](../../HALion-Macro-Page/pages/Label.md) control within the MenuEntry template.
 The exclusive switch controls whether an entry is displayed as selected or not, and the [Label](../../HALion-Macro-Page/pages/Label.md) control displays the name of the selected source.

 The OnValue of the MenuEntry template corresponds to the index in the ``sources`` table as previously defined in the MIDI script.
 However, the index of OnValue starts at zero.
-Thus, OnValue is always one less than the index of the corresponding source in the ``sources`` table.
+Therefore, OnValue is always one number below the index of the corresponding source in the ``sources`` table.

 Together, MenuValue and OnValue control which source is selected and displayed.

 [Jump to Top ](#creating-a-modulation-matrix)

-#### Edit the MenuSourceRoot Template
+#### Editing the MenuSourceRoot Template

 1. Go to the **Templates Tree**, navigate to **library > Tutorial Controls > Popup > MenuSourceRoot** and edit the template.
-2. Select the Aftertouch template and set its properties and template parameters as follows.
+2. Select the Aftertouch template and set its properties and template parameters as follows:

 #### Properties